Is Carrageenan a Harmful Substance?

 The FDA’s requirement to consider foods safe for human consumption once again represents a lack of respect and apathy for having the public’s health interest in perspective.
 Many studies have now shown that carrageenan in various concentrations promotes chronic disease.

 Carrageenan Causes Chronic Disease

 In 1982, The International Agency for Research on Cancer reported sufficient evidence that carrageenan is a likely carcinogen in humans (6).
-Their findings support Dr. Tobacman’s research that carrageenan is linked to ulcers and cancerous tissue growth.
+Their findings support Dr. Tobacman’s research that linked it to ulcers and cancerous tissue growth.

 Digestion Degrades Carrageenan

 Food grade carrageenan has been shown to become readily degraded by the common practice of digesting a meal.
-Heating, mechanical effects, acid treatment and bacteria digestion contribute to altering the composition of carrageenan contained in foods (1).
+Heating, mechanical effects, acid treatment and bacteria digestion contribute to altering the composition of this additive contained in foods (1).